sylvestor88/Coding_Assessment/README.md

 $ sudo pip install pyresttest
 ```

 There exists two different test files, one for 'users' and other for 'groups'.
-In order for all tests to pass, you'll have to restart the application for before running either tests as it's an in memory implementation.
+For all tests to pass, you'll have to restart the application before running either tests as it's an in memory implementation.

 The run a test:
 ```sh